AhlulBayt News Agency: Agenda

 People in ABNA are given the task to constantly observe the developments in Iraq, Syria, Nigeria and other areas where issues related to Shiite communities and often other minorities (including non-Shias) are unfolding.
 They report on them and let people share them via social media.
 They try to be equal in their approach.

 Awards

 ABNA is awarded many times during festivals in Iran.
 In 2012 ABNA won a prize for being the best online news agency from the 19th International Press Exhibition.

 Authorizations

-ABNA is licensed by the Ministry of Culture and Islamic Guidance (Iran) and is run by Sayyid Ali Reza Husseini as its managing director.
+ABNA is licensed by the Ministry of Culture and Islamic Guidance (Iran) and is run by Hasan Sadraei Aref as its managing director.

 Languages

 ABNA is already available in 25 languages including Urdu, Farsi, Turkish, English, Spanish, French, Chinese, Russian, German, Bengali, Azeri, Latin, Cyrillic, Indonesian, Hindi, Swahili, Malaysian, Bosnian, Burmese, and Hausa.

 Headquarters

 ABNA has two main offices, one in Qom and the other in Tehran.